 The next milestone in corporate development was in 1983 when the Carpenter family relinquished their interests.

-The ownership of the Group passed on to the London based Carpenters Holdings International and in 1994 the Group was acquired by MBf Holdings Group a Malaysian conglomerate.
-Currently whilst the ultimate ownership remains with the MBf Holdings Group the immediate parent company of the Carpenters Fiji Group is MBf Carpenters Limited an Australian based public company listed on the Australian Stock Exchange.
+The ownership of the Group passed on to London based Carpenters Holdings International and in 1994 the Group was acquired by MBf Holdings Group a Malaysian conglomerate.
+Currently, whilst the ultimate ownership remains with MBf Holdings Berhad in Malaysia, the immediate parent company of the Carpenters Fiji Group is MBf Carpenters Limited, a company incorporated in Australia.

 Carpenters play an important role in the country's economy contributing significantly to Government revenue through payment of value added tax, income tax and duties.
-It earns foreign exchange through the export of goods and services to regional island countries and through its ship agency and freight forwarding businesses.
+It earns foreign exchange through the export of goods and services to Japan, Australia, NZ and regional island countries through its shipping agency and freight forwarding businesses.

 The Group devotes substantial resources to self-improvement and on-going training programs for employees in many professions and trades.
 The result is a skilled and well-educated workforce.
 In fact it is widely cited that Carpenters is the training ground for skilled employees in the commercial sector.